Have you been experiencing more frequent breakdowns with your fleet? If you have, then diesel bug may be the culprit.

 What if too much damage has been done?

 A tank inspection should be carried out by qualified personnel to check for any acidic corrosion and damage.
 In extreme cases of deterioration, you may need to replace your existing tank.
-Whilst it may be a last resort, your existing tank can be removed and a new tank installed by specialist companies like Octane with minimum disruption to your business.
+Whilst it may be a last resort, your existing tank can be removed and a new tank installed with minimum disruption to your business.

 You should also clean up clean-up any contaminated surrounding areas too.

 Other fuel storage precautions

 There are a number of other steps you can take to protect and lengthen the life of your fuel: